jalayrac/sketch-recognizer/README.md

   sample_5.png: eiffel-tower (0.997), skyscraper (0.00), tent (0.00), chandelier (0.00), sword (0.00) (served in 0.041 s)
   ```

+  **NB**: the timings have been obtained in GPU mode with a GTX1080.
+If you run in CPU mode, the inference on my machine was closer to 1s per image.

 5) Run on your own images.

 To run on your own images, simply creates a free form drawing (with tools such as [this one](https://drawisland.com/?w=400&h=400)),